-- The broth should be nice and gelatinous now, once ready to store, heat until liquid state again and ladle into quart size jars.
+- The broth should be nice and gelatinous now, once ready to store, heat just until it’s easily pourable and ladle into quart size jars.

 - If freezing in glass jars, do not fill above the “shoulders” of jar, leave lid on loosely and leave space or place a cloth in between jars.
 Once frozen, tighten the lids.

-- Or ladle 32 oz at a time into freezer baggies, lie flat in freezer.
+- Or ladle smaller amounts into freezer baggies, lie flat in freezer.